State of Washington Classified Job Specification

 Definition

-Serves as a principal research methods advisor to management and staff using an advanced mathematical statistical sampling theory, experimental design and computer applications within an eco-system management approach
+Serves as a principal research methods advisor to management and staff using advanced statistical sampling theory, experimental design and computer applications within an eco-system management approach

 OR

-Designs, conducts and manages research studies in one or more specialized fields of wildlife, habitat, or fisheries science.
+Designs, conducts and manages research studies in one or more specialized fields of wildlife, habitat, or fisheries science to further natural resource management and policy implementation.
 Plans, designs, coordinates, evaluates, and reports results of such studies, and acts as a designated consultant in a specialized area of expertise.

 Typical Work